command-tab/awesome-n64-development/README.md

 * [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - An emulator for the original Xbox which includes ports of 1964, Project64, and UltraHLE
 * [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source emulator
 * [r64emu](https://github.com/rasky/r64emu) - A N64 low-level emulator written in Rust
+* [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) An emulator for Windows, Linux, and Mac.
+While currently not fast enough to play games at full speed, it aims for perfect emulation by emulating the hardware inside of the console down to the register-transfer level.
+Widely used to test ROMs in lieu of or before using real hardware.

 ## Development Hardware